Voice: +1

 relationships, product sourcing and government contracting.
 He consults

 for private and public companies, and for government organizations.
-Mr. Cohen, as

-a consultant, is the Lead International Trade Consultant for the New
+Mr. Cohen is the Lead International Trade Consultant for the New

-Jersey Small Business Development Centers (NJ SBDC), which is affiliated with Rutgers
+which is affiliated with the Rutgers

-400 clients every year.
-In 1981, Roger Cohen joined the Japanese trading house
+joined the Japanese trading house

 Nichimen, where he developed international business in a wide range of